Leaderboard

 2 points

-14. But it does.
+But it does.
 It makes gameplay sense because it will be very hard to defend fields that are away far from the cc in the early game (and possibly late game)e.
 This change will entirely change the meta.
 Frankly, it doesn't take a long read of the forums to realize that big changes like this aren't always appreciated or that big changes like this don't actually improve the gameplay.
-There isn't anything stopping you from building fields away from the CC if you so desire.
+There isn't anything stopping you from building fields away from the CC if you so desire.2 points

 1 point